sgago/algomon/study.md

 # Napkin math 🧻
 Also known as back of the envelope calculations.

 Note that these numbers are heavily rounded for memorizing.
 We want to be in the ballpark for creating useful mental models.
-Do some basic alegebra if you need to know that 99.9999% uptime per day could mean 90ms of downtime.

 ## Costs
 Name | $/time/quantity | Description